codewars/docs/content/concepts/kata/translations.md

 - Reading through the kata discourse and searching for posts where translators announced the fact that they published a translation.
 Translators are encouraged to post a message labelled as **Suggestion** in the kata discourse with a link and information about the language of the translation, so others could find it easily.
 - Navigating to `https://www.codewars.com/kata/kata-id/translations` page lists all accepted and pending translations of a kata.
-- Small group of users has been granted a privilege of accesing the page with list of all pending translations eligible to approval by them.
+- A small group of users has been granted the privilege of accessing the page with a list of all pending translations eligible for approval by them.
 This is the most convenient way of searching for pending translations, but not available to every user at this moment.

 ## Reviewing a translation